 Mental Illness Part 7 – What Parents Need to Know About Major Depression

-by | Jun 27, 2022 | Mental Illness
+by | Jul 8, 2024 | Mental Illness

 photo cred.
 Hassan Vakil on unsplash

 Brain disorders are not the result of personal weakness, lack of character, or poor upbringing.
 They are medical conditions that men, women, and sometimes children, have no control over, like diabetes or cancer.
-These disorders diminish their ability to function and cope with the usual demands of life.
+These disorders diminish one’s ability to function and cope with the usual demands of life.
 The result is a huge ripple effect on family members and society in general.
 Compassion, understanding, and support are needed in abundance.

 If you love someone who suffers with major depression – maybe that’s you – please be encouraged.
 There is plenty of help and hope.
 One of the best steps you as a parent can take is to become as informed and knowledgeable as possible.
 This post will help you get started.